FairwindsOps/rbac-lookup/README.md

 ### Kubernetes Configuration
 If a `KUBECONFIG` environment variable is specified, rbac-lookup will attempt to use the config at that path, otherwise it will default to `~/.kube/config`.

+## RBAC Manager
+While RBAC Lookup helps provide visibility into Kubernetes auth, RBAC Manager helps make auth simpler to manage.
+This is a Kubernetes operator that enables more concise RBAC configuration that is easier to scale and automate.
+For more information, see [RBAC Manager on GitHub](https://github.com/reactiveops/rbac-lookup).

 ## License
 Apache License 2.0